karma0/chrome_home/README.md

 # Chrome-Home
 Use SSH to tunnel your browser session somewhere else.

-See the shell script for details.
+See the `chrome-home` shell script for details.